Saudi Arabia says revamping education to combat 'extremist ideologies'

 Promoting a more moderate form of Islam is one of the promises made by Crown Prince Mohammed bin Salman under plans to modernize the deeply conservative Muslim kingdom.

-The education ministry is working to "combat extremist ideologies by reviewing school curricula and books to ensure they do not reflect the banned Muslim Brotherhood's agenda," al-Isa said in a statement issued on Tuesday.
+The education ministry is working to "combat extremist ideologies by reviewing school curricula and books to ensure they do not reflect the banned Muslim Brotherhood's agenda," Ahmed al-Isa, Saudi Arabia's Minister of Education, said in a statement issued on Tuesday.

 It would "ban such books from schools and universities and remove those who sympathize with the group or its ideology from their posts," he added.